-This initiative involves a lively program of artist demonstrations, talks and practical workshops held in the exhibition galleries and our Studio lab.
+This initiative involves a lively program of artist demonstrations, talks and practical workshops held in the exhibition galleries and our studio lab.

-Dates: First Sunday of every month, starting March 2014 1:00pm - 3:00pm
+Dates: First Sunday of every month, February to December

 University of the Third Age (U3A)

 Older visitors are invited to revitalise their connection to art and culture through this gentle program, exploring memories and objects.
 A special program by appointment for people living with dementia and their carers.